Miconen/wp-api-scraper/README.md

 target:
   url: "https://www.example.com"
   path: "wp-json/wp/v2/posts"
-  categories: "0" # Currently does not support optional url parameters
+  categories: category_number # Currently does not support optional url parameters
-  per_page: "your_number_here" # Max is 100
+  per_page: your_number_here # Max is 100
   cooldown: 5 # Time in seconds to wait between requests
 keywords: ["list of strings to save into files"]
 ```